Mawadda-Kadi/mildew-detection-in-cherry-leaves/README.md

 This section will include:
 - Label frequencies for the training, validation, and test sets.
 - Model history, including accuracy and loss over epochs.
-- Model evaluation results with metrics such as precision_score, recall_score, f1_score.
+- Model evaluation results with metrics such as precision_score, recall_score, f1_score, Confusion Matrix, and ROC curve.

 ---

 This design document framework lays out how the project's objectives align with the client's needs, detailing the tools and methods used to achieve and validate these goals.

+---

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were unfixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+---

 ## Deployment
 ### Heroku
 The steps needed to deploy this projects are as follows:
 1. Create a requirement.txt file in GitHub, for Heroku to read, listing the dependencies the program needs in order to run.
 2. Ensure that you select a version that is compatible with your application's requirements.
 Visit the [Heroku documentation](https://devcenter.heroku.com/articles/python-support).
 3. push the recent changes to GitHub and go to your Heroku account page to create and deploy the app running the project.